 A partnership of the American Architectural Foundation and the National Park Service, this grant program is focused on the protection of endangered and irreplaceable cultural heritage.
 Grants are available for preservation or conservation work on nationally significant historic structures and sites, including intellectual and cultural artifacts such as collections, documents, sculptures, and works of art.

 The National Endowment for the Arts provides grants for programs that fit into the “folk and traditional arts“ sector.
 The aim of this grant program is to support the arts that are rooted in the cultural life of a community and reflect a common ethnic heritage, language, occupation, religion, or geographic region.

 The Charles H. Dater foundation supports programs with a focus on benefiting children in the Cincinnati region in the areas of culture, education, and community needs.
 The foundation makes grants to non-profit organizations in the areas of education, culture, healthcare, social services and other community needs.
 Greater Cincinnati includes the counties of Hamilton, Butler, Warren and Clermont in Ohio.

 The Cleveland Foundation supports greater Cleveland’s arts and culture through grants focusing on effective education programs and improvements in public awareness and access to the arts.

-The Cleveland Foundation offers small grants through the “Neighborhood Connections” program.
+- Neighborhood Connections The Cleveland Foundation offers small grants through the “Neighborhood Connections” program.
 This program focuses on grassroots community-building programs that will use the grants of less than $5,000 to fund citizen-led neighborhood projects, events and activities to benefit the greater Cleveland area.